-Developed in 1912 around a then-futuristic amusement park and the landmark Tsutenkaku Tower, Shinsekai in its pre-war heyday was the last word in modernity and entertainment.
-Come for vanishing old-school Osaka street life, the retro vibe, a cold beer and the best kushikatsu in town.
+Developed in 1912 around a then-futuristic amusement park and the landmark Tsutenkaku Tower , Shinsekai was the last word in modernity and entertainment during its pre-war heyday.
+Come for vanishing old-school Osaka street life, the retro atmosphere, a cold beer and the best kushikatsu in town.

 Shinsekai is a short distance from several rail and subway stations.

 From Namba Station, take the Nankai-Koya Line to Shin-Imamiya Station.
 Upon exiting, walk in the direction of Tsutenkaku Tower, Shinsekai's central landmark, about 10 minutes away.

 From Umeda Station, take the Midosuji Subway line to Dobutsuen-Mae Station.
 From here it is a short walk to Shinsekai via JanJan Yokocho alley.